sailay1996/magnifier0day/README.md

 # magnifier0day
 Windows 10 Privilege Escalation (magnify.exe) via Dll Search Order Hijacking

+***Some of the ppl will say this is not vuln because of default system paths %path% but most of the user have the user writeable path in SYSTEM %PATH% then we can exploit it.***

 ### steps:
 1. copy payload dll as igdgmm64.dll to SYSTEM path %PATH% which is writeable such as C:\python27
 2. Press WinKey+L